urielmalka/Sockets-UM-Routes/README.md

 # 🧦 Sockum

-`sockum` is a C++ client-server communication framework using TCP sockets.
-It supports multiple simultaneous clients, custom route handling, and a modular design for extending server/client functionality.
-The framework includes basic serialization for structured data exchange and route-based request handling.
+**Sockum** is a lightweight, modular C++ framework for TCP-based client-server communication.
+It enables easy construction of networked applications by supporting:

+- 🔁 Multiple simultaneous clients
+- 🔧 Custom route-based request handling
+- 📦 Simple serialization for structured data exchange
+- 🧩 Modular architecture for extensibility

 ---